-policies limit this additional warming and lead to strong benefits for air quality (high confidence).
-In high and very high GHG emissions scenarios (SSP3-7.0 and SSP5-8.5), combined changes in SLCF emissions, such as CH4, aerosol and ozone precursors, lead to a net global warming by 2100 of likely 0.4°C to 0.9°C relative to 2019.
-This is due to projected increases in atmospheric concentration of CH4, tropospheric ozone, hydrofluorocarbons and, when strong air pollution control is considered, reductions of cooling aerosols.
-In low and very low GHG emissions scenarios (SSP1-1.9 and SSP1-2.6), air pollution control policies, reductions in anthropogenic cooling aerosols lead to a net warming (high confidence).
-Altogether, this causes a likely net warming of 0.0°C to 0.3°C due to SLCF changes in 2100 relative to 2019 and strong reductions in global surface ozone and particulate matter (high confidence). {WGI SPM D.1.7, WGI Box TS.7} (Cross-Section Box.2)
+Changes in short-lived climate forcers (SLCF) resulting from the five considered scenarios lead to an additional net global warming in the near and long term (high confidence).
+Simultaneous stringent climate change mitigation and air pollution control policies limit this additional warming and lead to strong benefits for air quality (high confidence).
+In high and very high GHG emissions scenarios (SSP3-7.0 and SSP5-8.5), combined changes in SLCF emissions, such as CH4, aerosol and ozone precursors, lead to a net global warming by 2100 of likely 0.4° C- 0.9° C relative to 2019.
+This is due to projected increases in atmospheric concentration of CH4, tropospheric ozone, hydrofluorocarbons and, when strong air pollution control policies, reductions in CH4 and other ozone precursors lead to a net cooling, whereas reductions in anthropogenic cooling aerosols lead to a net warming (high confidence).
+Altogether, this causes a likely net warming of 0.0° C- 0.3° C due to SLCF changes in 2100 relative to 2019 and strong reductions in global surface ozone and particulate matter (high confidence). {WGI SPM D.1.7, WGI Box TS.7} (CSB.2)

 Continued GHG emissions will further affect all major climate system components, and many changes will be irreversible on centennial to millennial time scales.
 Many changes in the climate system become larger in direct relation to increasing global warming.
 With every additional increment of global warming, changes in extremes continue to become larger.
 Additional warming will lead to more frequent and intense marine heatwaves and is projected to further amplify permafrost thawing and loss of seasonal snow cover, glaciers, land ice and Arctic sea ice (high confidence).
-Continued global warming is projected to further intensify the global water cycle, including its variability, global monsoon precipitation117, and very wet and very dry weather and climate events and seasons (high confidence).
+Continued global warming is projected to further intensify the global water cycle, including its variability, global monsoon precipitation60, and very wet and very dry weather and climate events and seasons (high confidence).
 The portion of global land experiencing detectable changes in seasonal mean precipitation is projected to increase (medium confidence) with more variable precipitation and surface water flows over most land regions within seasons (high confidence) and from year to year (medium confidence).
-Many changes due to past and future GHG emissions are irreversible118 on centennial to millennial time scales, especially in the ocean, ice sheets and global sea level (see 3.1.3).
+Many changes due to past and future GHG emissions are irreversible61 on centennial to millennial time scales, especially in the ocean, ice sheets and global sea level (see 3.1.3).
 Ocean acidification (virtually certain), ocean deoxygenation (high confidence) and global mean sea level (virtually certain) will continue to increase in the 21st century, at rates dependent on future emissions. {WGI SPM B.2, WGI SPM B.2.2, WGI SPM B.2.3, WGI SPM B.2.5, WGI SPM B.3, WGI SPM B.3.1, WGI SPM B.3.2, WGI SPM B.4, WGI SPM B.5, WGI SPM B.5.1, WGI SPM B.5.3, WGI Figure SPM.8} (Figure 3.1)